For reprint permissions please email us the name of the requested post/article along with the publication name.

 Services for both Jay and Jaymie were held at the Rettig Funeral home in Tripoli, Iowa, and then both caskets taken to Rose Hill Cemetery in Fredericksburg, Iowa in Chickasaw County where Jay was buried next to his brother, Chuck, and his mother, Ida Mae.

 Following the graveside services, Jaymie’s casket was returned to the Rettig Funeral Home, where her mother Shannon Salmons — who’d secured permission to bury Jaymie in Indiana — picked up her daughter for their final trip home.
-Jaymie Grahlman was buried in Logansport, Ind., on April 14, 2003.
+Jaymie Grahlman was laid to rest at Ever-Rest Memorial Park Cemetery in Logansport, Ind., on April 14, 2003.